-The smallest boy is thoroughly obsessed with dinosaurs at the moment – reading about them, watching them on TV and pretending to be one with loud dino roars shrieking through the house most days…
+The youngest boy is thoroughly obsessed with dinosaurs at the moment.
+Reading about them, watching them on TV and pretending to be one with loud dino roars shrieking through the house most days!

 - a selection of stones, dinosaurs and fir tree branches to create a Jurassic era.